Dario Verani: 2022 World Aquatics Championships

 Leading up to the 2022 World Aquatics Championships, Verani gained competition experience at the first leg of the 2022 FINA Marathon Swim World Series, held in Setúbal, Portugal at Albarquel in May, placing fifth in the 10 kilometre swim with a time of 1 hour, 53 minutes, and 59.20 seconds.
 On the final day of open water swimming competition at the World Championships the following month, he won the gold medal in the 25 kilometre open water swim with a time of 5 hours, 2 minutes, and 21.5 seconds.
 He finished 1.2 seconds ahead of 2017 and 2019 World champion in the event, Axel Reymond of France, pulling ahead of the Frenchman in the last 100 metres of the race.
+Following the completion of the World Championships, FINA removed the 25 kilometre open water swim from the 2023 World Aquatics Championships.
+The discontinuation of the event was expanded by World Aquatics beyond the 2023 World Championships in April 2023 to other future editions of the World Aquatics Championships.

 Verani returned to competition post-world title win nine days later at the second leg of the 2022 Marathon Swim World Series, held in Paris, France at Parc de la Villette, placing eleventh in the 10 kilometre swim with a time of 1:51:50.30.
 The following day, he won a gold medal as part of the 4×1500 metre team relay, helping finish in a time of 1:07:51.74.